Book Review: Riviera Dreaming by Maureen Emerson

 This book is a must-read for anyone who loves the Côte d’Azur, is curious about history and loves architecture.

 Buy your copy of Riviera Dreaming on Amazon here in hardcopy or Kindle version.
-Or click the book cover below to buy your copy.

 Please visit her website for more details.